 A geotechnical report as specified in this condition was submitted for the case file.
-The Environmental Planning Section has stated that the report meets the criteria of this condition.
+The Planning Board has found that the report meets the criteria of this condition.
 The Prince George's Soil Conservation District and DPIE reviewed the geotechnical report with the Detailed Site Plan (DSP-15011) for infrastructure.
-The 1.5 safety factor line is located west of proposed Lot 1, as shown on DSP Sheets 3 and 4 and TCPII Sheet 23.
+The 1.5 safety factor line is located west of Lot 1, as shown on DSP Sheets 3 and 4 and TCPII Sheet 23.